 Let’s be entirely honest: this is a mass-tourism heavyweight.

 You cannot wander freely.
-It operates on a conveyor-belt rhythm.
+The mine operates on a conveyor-belt rhythm, with groups moving from chamber to chamber in a tightly coordinated dance.
 Nobody gets lost here.
-There are orchestrated photo stops, and about an hour in, you hit a rest stop with modern toilets and stalls selling salt scrubs.
+There are orchestrated photo stops, and about an hour in, you hit a large rest stop with modern toilets and stalls selling branded salt scrubs.

 Who Will Actually Enjoy It?